 If they receive your request after 5:00 p.m. on Friday, then your mail will not be shipped until the following Tuesday, four days later!
 If you are in a distant state, it may not reach you until the following Friday, a week after you requested it!
 This is very frustrating and very inconvenient.

-Americas Mailbox has a really rapid response time and will get your mail off to you on the very same day you request it as long as you notify them by 7:00 a.m. that morning and it is a weekday.
-Requests made at any time from Friday after 7:00 a.m. through Monday morning before 7:00 a.m. will be in the mail to you on Monday.
+Americas Mailbox has a really rapid response time and will get your mail off to you first thing in the morning as long as you request it by midnight the night before and it is a weekday.
+Requests made at any time during the weekend up until midnight Sunday night will go out Monday morning.

 For us, that is a huge advantage.
 Lots of full-time RVers plan their travels in advance, so that kind of instantaneous response isn’t important, but we regularly extend or cut short our stays depending on whims like changes in the weather.
 So, if we suddenly decide early one morning that we want to take off in a few days, it is critically important that we be able to get our mail packaged up and sent out as quickly as possible.

 Virtual Mail – What Do You See and Not See on the Envelope?

 Many companies offer a “virtual mail service” where they scan every envelope you receive and either post the images online or email them to you for you to view.
 You can then instruct them to open the envelope and scan the contents or shred it or just hang onto it until you request your next shipment of mail.

 We have found this to be very useful, but the quality of the scanned images can vary a lot, and poorly scanned envelopes are useless.
 The most important piece of information for us is the return address, of course, so we can see who the piece of mail is from!
 You’d be surprised, but sometimes scanned envelopes show only YOUR name and address.